Juno / Making of

-Jenny and I created the title sequence for Juno several years ago (in 2007), and we’re still asked questions about it.
+Jenny and I created the title sequence for Juno back in 2007, and we’re still asked questions about it.
 We’re so happy and flattered that this sequence has so many fans out there.
 If you’re curious about how we made this sequence, read on...

 Everything in a film begins with the script.
 Usually we’re brought in to work on a title sequence sometime during post-production, but in this case we were fortunate enough to be given the script before the film was shot.
 This allowed us more time to develop an idea for the title sequence and to do stylistic explorations.
 It also allowed us to benefit from the film shoot, as you’ll see later.

 In the script, the title sequence was to take place after the first few scenes of the film.

 I had been wanting to experiment with xerox copied cut-out animation prior to working on Juno, and this seemed like the perfect time to explore this technique.
 We proposed two ideas to the director, Jason Reitman.
 The first was very simple: live-action shots of discarded furniture.
 The second idea was far more elaborate, and incorporated live- action, stop-motion and illustration.
 Jason was much more interested in the second idea.